 If using dried beans, pick over them to remove any stones or debris.
 Put them in a bowl and add enough cold water to cover them by at least 2 inches.
 Soak for at least 8 hours or overnight.

 Drain well.
 Give them a rinse with cold water and drain once again.

-Add the beans, stock, poblano pepper, cumin and oregano and bring to a boil.
+Add the beans, stock, diced green chiles, cumin and oregano and bring to a boil.